ghiscoding/angular-validation/readme.md

-#Angular Validation (Directive and Service)
+#Forms Angular Validation (Directive / Service)
+`Version: 1.3.7`
 ### Form validation after user inactivity (customizable timeout)
-`Version: 1.3.7`

-Angular Validation made easy!
-Angular Validation is an angular directive with locales (languages) with a simple approach of defining your `validation=""` directly within your element to validate (input, textarea, etc) and...that's it!!!
-The directive will take care of the rest!
+Forms Validation with Angular made easy!
+Angular-Validation is an angular directive/service with locales (languages) with a simple approach of defining your `validation=""` directly within your element to validate (input, textarea, etc) and...that's it!!!
+The directive/service will take care of the rest!

 The base concept is not new, it comes from the easy form input validation approach of Laravel Framework as well as PHP Gump Validation.
 They both are built in PHP and use a very simple approach, so why not use the same concept over Angular as well?
-Well now it is available and with some extras.
+Well now it is available with some extras.

-For a smoother user experience, I also added validation on inactivity (timer).
-So validation will not bother the user while he is still typing... but as soon as the user makes a pause for a certain amount of time, then validation comes into play.
-This feature is only while typing, if user is focusing out of the input (onBlur) it will validate instantly.
+For a smoother user experience, I also added validation on inactivity (timer/debounce).
+So validation will not bother the user while he is still busy typing... though as soon as the user makes a pause, for a certain amount of time, then validation comes into play.
+It's worth noting that this inactivity timer is only available while typing, if user focuses away of his form input (onBlur) it will validate instantly.

-Now also supporting AngularJS 1.3.x
+Supporting AngularJS 1.3.x
 *current code should work with 1.2.x just the same but is no more verified*

-Now support <b>Service</b> using the same functionality as the Directive.
+Now support <b>Service</b> using the same functionality as the <b>Directive</b>.
 Huge rewrite of the code to better separate the code and also adding support to Service functionality.
 Specifically the `validation-rules` to add rules without affecting the core and `validation-common` for shared functions (shared by Directive/Service).

+<a name="plunker"></a>
 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)
-<a name="live_demo"></a>

 ## Requirements
-Angular-Validation requires the element that will use validation to have a `name=""` attribute, so that it can use this name to associate a `<span>` for error displaying.
+Angular-Validation requires the element that will use validation to have a `name=""` attribute, so that in the background it can use this name to properly associate a `<span>` right after this input for error displaying.
 For example: `<input name="input1" ng-model="input1" validation="validator1" />`.

 *The necessity of `name=""` attribute is new since version 1.3.4+, prior to this change we were asking the user to create his own `<span>` for error displaying.
-For a better understanding, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*
+In other words, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*

 ## Some Working Examples (Directive)
 Let's start with a simple example and then let's get down to real business.

+<a name="examples"></a>
 P.S.
-For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormDirective.html` for a better separation.
+For real live sample, see the [live plunker demo](#plunker) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormDirective.html` for a better separation.
-<a name="examples"></a>
 ```html
 <!-- example 1 -->
 <!-- change the debounce or typing-limit (timer in ms of inactivity) after which will trigger the validation check -->